How Tim Brown Encourages the Advancement of Bold Ideas

 “The faster we make our ideas tangible, the sooner we will be able to evaluate them, refine them, and zero in on the best solution.”

-—Tim Brown, CEO of IDEO, Leading for Creativity Instructor
+—Tim Brown, Chair of IDEO, Leading for Creativity Instructor

 Getting Creative Ideas to Thrive